 Gifts are not necessary in business proceedings.
 If invited to a colleague’s home then flowers or chocolates are a good choice of gift.
 Do not give gifts that contain alcohol or pork.

-Women are gradually beginning to enter the business world in Iraq.
-However, progress towards workplace gender equality is very slow.
+Women's participation in the Iraqi workforce is low and progress towards equality is slow.
 The attitude towards expat women in business in Iraq remains conservative.

 Business culture in Iraq